narenmanoharan/Movie-Recommender-System/readme.md

 How to install spark?

-- Follow the provided link to a guide to install [Spark](https://github.com/KristianHolsheimer/pyspark-setup-guide)
+- Follow the link to a guide on how to install [Spark](https://github.com/KristianHolsheimer/pyspark-setup-guide)

 How to install the dependencies?